N-ary Tree Recursive/Level Traversal

 Forest

-Here, let's introduce the term "forest," which will be used later when discussing the Union-Find algorithm.
+Here we introduce the term "forest," which will be used later in the Union Find Disjoint Set Algorithm.

-Simply put, a forest is a collection of multiple multi-way trees.
-A single multi-way tree is actually a special kind of forest.
+Simply put, a forest is a collection of multiple multi-trees.
+A single multi-tree is essentially a special type of forest.

-In the Union-Find algorithm, we often manage root nodes of several multi-way trees simultaneously, and the collection of these root nodes is called a forest.
+In the disjoint set algorithm, we simultaneously hold the root nodes of multiple multi-trees, and these root nodes collectively form a forest.

-Next, let's talk about traversing multi-way trees, which, like binary trees, can be done using two methods: recursive traversal (DFS) and level-order traversal (BFS).
+Next, let's talk about multi-tree traversal, which, like binary trees, includes recursive traversal (DFS) and level order traversal (BFS).

 Recursive Traversal (DFS)